kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 // PodGroupSpec defines the desired state of a PodGroup. type PodGroupSpec struct {
-   // WorkloadRef references the Workload that defines the policy.
+   // PodGroupTemplateRef references the PodGroupTemplate object that
-   // This allows the scheduler to locate the scheduling policy.
+   // defines the template used to create the PodGroup.
    // +required
-   WorkloadRef *corev1.ObjectReference
+   PodGroupTemplateRef *PodGroupTemplateReference

+   // SchedulingPolicy defines the scheduling policy for this instance of the PodGroup.
+   // It is copied from the template on PodGroup creation.
+   // +required
+   SchedulingPolicy *PodGroupSchedulingPolicy
+}

+// PodGroupTemplateReference references the PodGroupTemplate object that
+// defines the template used to create the PodGroup. type PodGroupTemplateReference struct {
+   // WorkloadName defines the name of the Workload object (Scheduling Policy) this Pod belongs to.
+   // +required
+   WorkloadName string

    // PodGroupTemplateName references the PodGroupTemplate name that defines
    // the template for this PodGroup.
    // +required
    PodGroupTemplateName string

-   // SchedulingPolicy defines the scheduling policy for this instance of the PodGroup.
-   // It is copied from the template on PodGroup creation.
-   // +required
-   SchedulingPolicy *PodGroupSchedulingPolicy
 }

 type PodGroupStatus struct {